castorini/anserini/docs/experiments-msmarco-passage.md

 ## Retrieval

 In the above step, we've built the inverted index.
-Now we can now perform a retrieval run using queries we've prepared:
+Now we can perform a retrieval run using queries we've prepared:

 ```bash
 target/appassembler/bin/SearchCollection \